Dynamics of a collection of active particles on a two-dimensional periodic undulated surface

 In this work, we study the dynamics of a collection of AP moving on a two-dimensional undulated surface with the active friction or SG friction.
 The active friction is controlled by an activity parameter $v_0$.
 For $v_0=0$, friction is like normal friction.
-Surface undulation is controlled by a dimensionless parameter (SU), $\bar{h}$ and for $\bar{h}=0$, surface is flat.
-The system is studied for different values of $v_0$ and $\bar{h}$.
+Surface undulation SU is controlled by a dimensionless parameter (SU) $\bar{h}$.
+The system is studied for different activity and SU.
 On the flat surface the dynamics of particle is like a persistent random walk (PRW) \cite{randomwalk2}, and shows a crossover from early time ballistic to late time diffusion.
-Whereas on the undulated surface, we find three distinct dynamics: for activity $v_0 \lesssim 0.1$ and $\bar{h} \gtrsim 0.8$, particle remains confined in one of the minima of the surface.
-For moderate activity $v_0 \lesssim \bar{h}$,, particle remains stuck in a surface minimum for small time and randomly jumps from one minimum to another.
+Whereas on the undulated surface, we find three distinct dynamics: for small activity particle remains confined in one of the minima of the surface.
+For moderate activity, particle remains stuck in a surface minimum for small time and randomly jumps from one minimum to another.
 Hence late time dynamics is diffusion with an intermediate subdiffusion.
-For larger activity $v_0 \gtrsim \bar{h}$, waiting time in different minima is small and particle shows the usual ballistic to diffusive motion.
-We construct the phase diagram in the plane of $(v_0, \bar{h})$.
-For moderate $\bar{h} \lesssim 0.2$, the particles dynamics, satisfies the Green-Kubo relation between the effective diffusivity and velocity auto-correlation function (VACF).
-Hence an effective equilibrium can be found in this nonequilibrium system.\\ Our article is divided in the following sections: In section \ref{secI}, we give the detailed description of our model.
+For larger activity, waiting time in different minima is small and particle shows the usual ballistic to diffusive motion.
+The Green-Kubo relation is found between the effective diffusivity and velocity auto-correlation function (VACF) for the range of system parameters.\\ Our article is divided in the following sections: In section \ref{secI}, we give the detailed description of our model.
 Section \ref{secII} discusses about the results of numerical simulation of the system.
 In section \ref{secgk}, we establish a relation between effective diffusivity calculated from the particles mean square displacement and VACF.
 In the last section \ref{secdis} we conclude our result and discuss about the future directions of our study.